General Terms and Conditions for Awards to Organizations

 If the recipient requires additional time to complete the original scope of the project, NEH delegates to the recipient the authority to approve a one-time extension of the end date of the period of performance established in the initial award.
 NEH will not award additional funds, and the extension cannot exceed 12 months.

 The institutional grant administrator must notify the Office of Grant Management of the new expiration date using the Change Requests tab in eGMS Reach between 90 and 30 calendar days before the end of the original period of performance.
-The notification must include a justification for the extension and a detailed work plan describing the activities that will be undertaken during the extension period.
+The notification must include a justification for the extension.
 The recipient may not exercise its authority to extend an award merely for expending the unobligated or unliquidated balance of award funds.

 NEH does not delegate authority to the recipient to approve a one-time extension for awards with a matching requirement that has not been met without prior approval from the Office of Grant Management.